sanket0211/cbioportal/docs/Run-Using-Docker.md

 - **{PREFERRED-EXTERNAL-PORT}**: The port that the container internal port will be mapped to _i.e **8306**_.
 - **{MYSQL-ROOT-PASSWORD}**: The root password for the MySQL installation.
 For password restrictions please read carefully this [link](http://dev.mysql.com/doc/refman/5.7/en/user-names.html).
 - **{/PATH/TO/MYSQL/DATA}**: The MySQL path were all MySQL Data are stored.
+- **{/PATH/TO/SEED/DATABASE/}**: Path to the seed databases.

-Running the above command will create a MySQL docker container and will automatically import the Seed Database.
+Running the above command will create a MySQL docker container and will automatically import all Seed Databases.

+** _Important_ **
+This process might take several minutes to complete depending on your computer.

 #### MySQL Logs monitoring in Docker